pyarmak/entrada-1x-docs/user/docs/exams/post.md

 * Any existing Course Groups will appear (if you need to create course groups go to Admin>Manage Courses>Groups).
 Assign groups to a grader or allow the system to randomly distribute groups to graders.
 * Click 'Save Grader Settings'.

-#How to monitor exam activity
+#How to monitor and manage exam activity
 * Navigate to Admin>Manage Exams.
 * Click on ‘Exams’ from the left sidebar Manage Exams section.
 * Search for the applicable exam.
 * Click on the cog wheel to the right of the exam title; select 'Posts' from the dropdown menu.
 * Add or remove columns from the display by clicking 'Show/hide columns'.
 You will need to see the Actions column to proceed.
 * Click on the cog under the Actions column and select 'View Activity' from the dropdown options.
 The resulting page will show you which learners have completed an exam, their scores, start and submission dates, etc.
+* From here you can delete progress records as needed (this will allow you to delete an exam post, and an exam if necessary).